wd-bootcamp/web-exercises/sessions/recap-project-6/tourio-app/README.md

 ### Connecting Vercel with MongoDB Atlas

-1. In the dashboard of your Vercel project, navigate to "Settings".
+2. Go to vercel.com.
+In the dashboard of your Vercel project, navigate to "Settings".

-2. In the left-hand navigation, choose "Environment Variables".
+3. In the left-hand navigation, choose "Environment Variables".

-   1. Add the key (`MONGODB_URI`) and the value (`mongodb+srv...`)
+   1. Add the key (`MONGODB_URI`) and the value (`mongodb+srv...`).
+You get them from the connect -> drivers page in MongoDB Atlas.
    2. Tick all environments (Production, Preview, and Development).
    3. Click "Save".

-3. At the bottom of this page, you should now see a new environment variable
+4. At the bottom of this page, you should now see a new environment variable.

-4. Redeploy your application:
+5. Redeploy your application:

    1. In the main navigation, choose "Deployments".
    2. Open the three dots next to your last deployment and choose "Redeploy".

-5. If there's a popup, hit the "Redeploy" button again.
+6. If there's a popup, hit the "Redeploy" button again.

-6. Congratulations, you are done!
+7. Congratulations, you are done!
 Open the Vercel URL of your project to see that your deployed application has now access to the cloud database.

 ## Tasks

 ### Read Data

-- Set up a database.
-Use the [`lib/db.json` file](lib/db.json) to insert sample data.
 - In `pages/api/places/index.js`, replace the `places` variable imported from `lib/db.js` with a `GET` request from your database.
 - Do the same in `pages/api/[id]/index.js` for the details page.